IanBoyanZhang/MVP/README.md

 [X] Twitter Location API 				   11:45PM 	     11:45PM
 <!-- [ ] Use other API for other service -->
 [Not applicapable] Call Python Script in JavaScript/JSON?
 12:15AM 12:40AM
+[ ] Read singal data and parsing           11:00AM
-[] Read local file to buffer or stream in JavaScript   01:15AM
+[ ] Read local file to buffer or stream in JavaScript   01:15AM
+	Start with fs.readflie
+[ ] Parse twitter data 					   4:00AM

 Project Management                      TimeLine